Get Grok.

 - Eminem, The Way I am

-TedTalk Classics 1 – Show me the Data.
+TedTalk Classics – Show me the Data.

-The first in a weekly series of TEDTalk classics.
 Hans Rosling shows us the power of data visualization.
 Rosling makes data feel accesible and uses it to tell a story in a way that is inspiring while debunking common myths, but more than anything else it is his passion that sucks you in.
 Be sure to visit Gapminder.org and check out the new desktop version of Gapminder that is available.

 …Continue Reading